 Alisa Ferguson is a consultant and writer helping clients accelerate clean energy innovation

-Alisa works with clients on strategic communications, content development, policy and regulation, and partnership/coalition development.
-She writes regularly on the role of innovation in solving our biggest energy and environmental challenges.
+Alisa works with clients on strategic communications, policy and regulation, and partnership development.
+She writes regularly on the role of innovation in solving global energy challenges.

 Alisa holds a B.S.F.S., cum laude, from the Georgetown University Edmund A. Walsh School of Foreign Service.
-She is based in Los Angeles, CA.
+She is based in Los Angeles.

 Alisa has recently worked on projects related to: